artem701/pygad/docs/source/pygad.rst

 ``__init__()``
 --------------

-For creating an instance of the ``pygad.GA`` class, the constructor accepts several parameters that allow the user to customize the genetic algorithm to different types of applications.
+For creating an instance of the ``pygad.pygad.GA`` class, the constructor accepts several parameters that allow the user to customize the genetic algorithm to different types of applications.

-The ``pygad.GA`` class constructor supports the following parameters:
+The ``pygad.pygad.GA`` class constructor supports the following parameters:

 -  ``num_generations``: Number of generations.